Digga Machinery Attachments

-Digga is an Australian brand of Machinery Attachments to suit heavy equipment (construction), including excavators, skid steer loaders, telehandlers, truck cranes as well as tractors and mini loaders.
-The company's head office is based in Yatala, Queensland with 2 other facilities across Australia (Victoria & New South Wales) and a network of dealers across the country.
+Digga is an Australian brand of machinery attachments to suit heavy construction equipment, including excavators, skid steer loaders, telehandlers, truck cranes, tractors and mini loaders.
+The company's head office is based in Yatala, Queensland with two other facilities across Australia (Victoria and New South Wales) and a network of dealers across the country.

-Digga also have company owned facilities in England and in Iowa, America.
-The UK facility is central to the European market while the US facility looks after the North American customers and dealers.
+Digga also has company-owned facilities in England and in Iowa, USA.
+The UK facility is central to the European market while the Iowa facility looks after the North American customers and dealers.
 Digga attachments are also sold in over 60 countries around the globe through a network of over 450 dealers.

-Digga was created in Brisbane, Australia in 1981 as a supplier of earthmoving wearparts to local machinery operators.
-Soon after a need for repairs and the supply of drilling augers arose, so a small factory in Tingalpa Brisbane was established.
-This led to requests for more attachments and soon Digga would become an advanced manufacturer.
-Digga acquired the amalgamation of Kanga Loaders and Digga service departments called MASR.
+Digga was founded in Brisbane, Australia in 1981 as a supplier of earthmoving wearparts to local machinery operators.
+After a need for repairs and the supply of drilling augers arose, a small factory in Tingalpa, Brisbane was established.
+This led to requests for more attachments, and Digga soon became an advanced manufacturer.
+It then acquired Kanga Loaders, which it amalgamated with Digga‘s service divisions to form MASR.

-At present the Digga Machinery Attachments manufacture over 70 different attachments in addition to the earthmoving wearparts the company originally began with.
+As of present, Digga Machinery Attachments manufactures over 70 different attachments in addition to the earthmoving wearparts the company originally began with.